hambaga/phinguyen.io/content/context-caveat-deep-dive/index.md

 Memoizing a component allows it to not re-render alongside its parent component, except when it's own value changes.
 Most of the time you will be using `PureComponent` and `memo`, both of which calculates re-render via shallow comparison.

-So what does this mean in the context of Context? **It means that if you don't memoize the Consumer, it doesn't matter whether you memoize the context value or not.** And since you should **always memoize your components** anyway, the caveat is making much more sense now.
+So what does this mean in the context of Context? **It means that if you don't memoize the context value, what really happens is that it will cancel any memoization effect on a Consumer.** And since you should **always memoize your components**, it makes much more sense to avoid this caveat now.

-Now, wrap your `Foo` component with `memo`:
+So, you can wrap your `Foo` component with `memo`:
 ```js
 export default () => {
   const [count, setCount] = useState(0);